fbragman/felix-website/content/authors/admin/_index.md

 - Visitors
 ---

-Hey.
+Hey!
 My name is Felix and I am currently a research scientist in the AI Research Team at [Babylon Health](https://www.babylonhealth.com/ai/learn-more).

-My current work is focused on researching machine learning models for AI-driven healthcare.
-I have been researching methods that learn fair representations to train unbiased predictive tools.
-I have also been researching methods for representation learning from electronic health records to improve our potential for precision medicine.
+My current work is focused on researching and developing machine learning models for AI-driven healthcare.
+In particular, I am researching methods for learning patient representations from health records and for ensuring these representations generalise to unseen domains.

 Before joining Babylon Health, I was a post-doc at UCL working with [M. Jorge Cardoso](https://www.kcl.ac.uk/people/jorge-cardoso) where I developed fundamental methods in deep learning and multi-task learning with applications in computer vision and medical image computing.
 I developed multiple learning schemes for multi-task learning, with oral presentations at MICCAI 2018 and ICCV 2019.